-C-17.2-3 Uniforms
+17.2-3 Uniforms

-- A. The Contractor will be required, as specified in Exhibit 2C, to furnish some or all of the types of uniform items described herein.
-All security guard agency uniforms must be clearly distinguishable from any uniforms used by law enforcement agencies in the state covered by this contract. - B. Exhibit 2C shows the standard required uniform components and the recommended quantities of the components.
-The Contractor's security guard force uniforms shall be consistent with requirements specified herein.
-All security guards performing under this Contract shall wear the same color and style of uniform and maintain a professional and neat appearance at all times during their tour of duty. - C. Appropriately lettered breast and cap badges with the company name shall be worn and prominently displayed as part of the uniform.
-Identification nametags shall be worn over the right breast shirt pocket. - D. Long sleeve shirts will be required beginning the last Sunday in October and short sleeves beginning the last Sunday in April.
+- A. The Contractor will be required, as specified in Exhibit 2C, to furnish some or all of the types of uniform items described herein. - B. The Contractor's security guard force uniforms shall be a color and style in general use by large security guard or security organizations and shall be readily distinguishable from those of state, local, and FPS law enforcement personnel.
+All security guards performing under this BPA shall wear the same color and style of uniform and maintain a professional and neat appearance at all times during their tour of duty.

+- C. Appropriately lettered breast and cap badges with the company name shall be worn and prominently displayed as part of the uniform.
+Identification nametags and the FPS certification card shall be worn over the right breast shirt pocket. - D. Long sleeve shirts will be required beginning the last Sunday in October and short sleeves beginning the last Sunday in April.
 The dates may be adjusted with the approval of the COTR; however, all security guards on any one shift must be in the same uniform with the same sleeve length. - E. Shoes shall be low quarter or high-topped boot with police or plain toe and standard heel.
 The color of the shoe shall be standard black.
-Any deviation from the above requirements must be approved by medical authorities and submitted to the COTR. - F. The color of uniform accessories and equipment shall be standard black nylon.
+The Contractor is not required to provide shoes but must insure that the employees working are in accordance with the BPA requirements.
+Any deviation from the above requirements must be approved by medical authorities and submitted to the COTR. - F. Uniform accessories and equipment and the wearing of them shall conform to standards and usage prescribed and in effect for FPS Law Enforcement Personnel.
+The color of uniform accessories and equipment shall be standard black nylon.
 All security guards shall wear the same color and style or type of uniform accessories and equipment.
 Specific uniform requirements and quantities are listed in Exhibit 2C. - G. Security guards are expected to comply with standards for wear and care of uniform items.
 The proper wear of uniforms and the care of uniforms and equipment is covered in the Contactor provided training and the Security Guard Information Manual.
 The SGIM will be used as the standard for the wear and care of uniforms and equipment.

-C-17.2-4 Supplementary Equipment
+17.2-4 Supplementary Equipment

-The Contractor will be required to furnish the types of supplementary equipment items described in Exhibit 2D.

-B. Security guards shall not possess any unauthorized supplemental or personal equipment, such as privately owned (e.g., equipment not issued by the Contractor or required by the Contract) firearms, "come-alongs", or other such nonstandard items.
-Security guards who are found to possess such unauthorized equipment while on post shall be removed from the contract.
+The Contractor will be required, as specified in Exhibit 2D, to furnish supplementary equipment items described herein.
+Security guards shall not possess any unauthorized supplemental or personal equipment such as privately owned (e.g., equipment not issued by the contractor or required by the BPA) firearms, knives or other such nonstandard items.
+Security guards who are found to possess such unauthorized equipment while on post shall be removed from service under the BPA.

-C-18 Regulations, Handbooks, and Other Applicable Documents
+18 Regulations, Handbooks, and Other Applicable Documents